kybinn/Subtype-MVCC/README.md

 In the latest version, we added many comments to aid in reading.
 -----------------------------------------------------------------

-# Subtype-DCGCN: an unsupervised approach for cancer subtype diagnosis based on multi-omics data
+# Subtype-MVCC: an unsupervised approach for cancer subtype diagnosis based on multi-omics data
-This repository contains the code for the Subtype-DCGCN method, which is an unsupervised approach for cancer subtype diagnosis based on multi-omics data.
+This repository contains the code for the Subtype-MVCC method, which is an unsupervised approach for cancer subtype diagnosis based on multi-omics data.
 Our approach can be divided into three steps.
 Firstly, the dual contrastive learning module guides the graph convolutional neural network to extract the effective low-dimensional representation of each omics.
 Secondly, we apply the mean fusion strategy and the decoders to obtain a final representation of each sample.
 Finally, K-means is applied to the final representation to identify cancer subtypes.

 ## Quick start
-Subtype-DCGCN is based on the Python program language.
+Subtype-MVCC is based on the Python program language.
 The network's implementation was based on the open-source library Pytorch 1.7.0.
 We used the NVIDIA RTX 2080 Ti for the model training.
 It is recommended to use the conda command to configure the environment:
 ```
 # create an environment for running